Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 conda env create -f /dartfs-hpc/scratch/fund_of_bioinfo/environment.yml
 ```

-When you are ready activate the conda environment, which you will need for the work we are doing for days 1 and 2 of the workshop you can use the following command.
+When you are ready activate the conda environment, which you will need for the work we are doing for days 1 and 2 of the workshop, you can use the following command.

 ```bash
 conda activate bioinfo
 ```

-You will see that the activate command has worked when it reads (fund_of_bioinfo) rather than (base) to the left of the prompt.
+You will see that the activate command has worked when it reads (bioinfo) rather than (base) to the left of the prompt.
 When you are finished using a conda environment it is good practice to deactivate your session with the following command.

 ```bash
 conda deactivate